JochimM/Delfi-PQ_FDIR/README.md

 ![img](https://i.imgur.com/gNe45XR.png)

-The script starts by initializing the Setup<sup>(0)</sup> function, indicating the start of the sketch.
-It is used to initialize the variables, the onboard LED pin mode and the serial connection with the Python script running on the PC.
+The script starts by initialising the Setup<sup>(0)</sup> function, indicating the start of the sketch.
+It is used to initialise the variables, the onboard LED pin mode and the serial connection with the Python script running on the PC.
 It also sends a debug message: debugToPC<sup>(1)</sup>, reading "Arduino Reset", and the LED blinks ten times to indicate the Arduino board is functioning: blinkLED<sup>(16)</sup>.
-Also the watchdog is initialized: watchdogSetup<sup>(2)</sup>, which is in essense a timer.
+Also the watchdog is initialised: watchdogSetup<sup>(2)</sup>, which is in essense a timer.
 It forces a restart when a "system ok" signal is not received coming from the Arduino.
 The watchdog will reset when no message is received.
 It results in the same effect as pressing the reset button on the Arduino board.

-After initializing and setting the initial values in the setup function, the Loop<sup>(3)</sup> function is looping continuously.
-It allows to change the program running on the Arduino, resulting in a different responce.
+After initialising and setting the initial values in the setup function, the Loop<sup>(3)</sup> function is looping continuously.
+It allows to change the programme running on the Arduino, resulting in a different responce.
 This function is actively used to control the Arduino board.
 The script loops over three main functions:

 - getSerialData<sup>(4)</sup>
 - processData<sup>(7)</sup>
 - sendHouseKeep<sup>(14)</sup>

 The getSerialData(4) function receives the data coming from the serial connection and puts it into temp-Buffer<sup>(5)</sup>.
-It recognizes a new message when the startMarker (byte: 254) is read and the end is markedwith the endMarker (byte: 255).
+It recognizes a new message when the startMarker (byte: 254) is read and the end is marked with the endMarker (byte: 255).
 The number of bytes sent by the PC are saved in tempBuffer.

 The message sent from the PC is given as follows:

 > original message: startMarker + count byte + sentString + endMarker = tempBuffer

 and whenever the first byte is the startMarker,  the received message is stored.
-The ’count byte’ is handled in ’dataSentNum’ and the ’sentString’ is handled in thedecodeHighBytes<sup>(6)</sup>.
+The ’count byte’ is handled in ’dataSentNum’ and the ’sentString’ is handled in decodeHighBytes<sup>(6)</sup>.
 The tempBuffer is used as input into the decodeHighBytes<sup>(6)</sup> function.
 This function only works with the 'real' data, which is the message in the tempBuffer (sentString), excluding the marker bytes (first and very last byte) and the count byte (tempBuffer[1]).
 It converts any bytes given as a pair into the intented byte number:

 - 253 0 becomes 253
 - 253 1 becomes 254
 - 253 2 becomes 255

 If the special byte is not detected, the byte is kept the same as how it was received.
 The result is thus the tempBuffer, where the special bytes within the ’real’ message are decoded into the intended bytes.
 Now that the data is received, it can be processed in the functionprocessData<sup>(7)</sup>, which requires the tempBuffer as input.
 If the full data message is received, the function checkIfMemAddress<sup>(8)</sup> is called.
-This function checks for the memory address is the data and saves it as 'memAddress'.
+This function checks for the memory address in the data and saves it as 'memAddress'.
 The function pingFromPC<sup>(9)</sup> does reset the watchdog when a specific message is sent from the PC.

 If a memory address was received, the bitFlip<sup>(10)</sup> is called.
 This function is changing a random bit from the value corresponding to the memory address.